 This is an exciting time to be involved in digital across the region.
 We have set out a clear ambition for Greater Manchester to be a top five European digital city-region and to be recognised globally for its digital innovation.

 We want our citizens’ lives to be bettered, and for them to be empowered by the opportunities a digitally fuelled city-region provides.
 We have seen how, despite the challenges of coronavirus, many of those who have worked from home have seen an improved work life balance and our ambitions around gigabit broadband will enable people to continue realising these post-crisis.

 Here in Greater Manchester we are investing heavily in digital infrastructure, connectivity and transport and as a region we offer a breadth and depth of expertise across digital and creative services, ecommerce, technology hardware and software.
 This investment is creating a truly digital place that innovators from across the globe want to tap into and a place where businesses already here can thrive.

 - What is the Greater Manchester Technology Fund?

-The Greater Manchester Technology Fund will soon make ‘kit bundles’ available to disadvantaged and digitally excluded pupils, working closely with schools and colleges to identify those in most need.
+The Greater Manchester Technology Fund (opens new page) will soon make ‘kit bundles’ available to disadvantaged and digitally excluded pupils, working closely with schools and colleges to identify those in most need.
 A ‘digital kit bundle’ will include a laptop and the required tools to get online.

 The fund aims to provide learners at risk of digital isolation with the technology and connectivity needed to continue their learning at home while schools and colleges remain closed.